pexilis/pexilis/README.md

 - 🌱 I’m currently learning **React, Express, MySQL**

-- 👨‍💻 All of my projects are available at [seasurfer.to](seasurfer.to)

 - 📝 I regularly write articles on [https://dev.to/seasurfer](https://dev.to/seasurfer)

 - 💬 Ask me about **Accessibility, Optimization, Security**